FreshRSS/FreshRSS/README.md

 sudo chown -R :www-data . && sudo chmod -R g+r . && sudo chmod -R g+w ./data/
 # Publish FreshRSS in your public HTML directory
 sudo ln -s /usr/share/FreshRSS/p /var/www/html/FreshRSS
-# Navigate to http://example.net/FreshRSS to complete the installation.
+# Navigate to http://example.net/FreshRSS to complete the installation
 # (If you do it from localhost, you may have to adjust the setting of your public address later)
 # or use the Command-Line Interface

 # Update to a newer version of FreshRSS
 cd /usr/share/FreshRSS
-sudo git reset --hard
 sudo git pull
 sudo chown -R :www-data . && sudo chmod -R g+r . && sudo chmod -R g+w ./data/
 ```